canaanites/await-catcher/README.md

  1) Type checking with typeScript generics
  2) Cleaner & less code (no need for try/catch)
  3) Dynamic variable names, accepts all data types, and more...
+ 4) Use awaitCatcherAsync to pass a call-back instead of using await/async (see below screenshot)
 ```
 <img align="right" alt="Medium: exposition" src="await-catcher-example.PNG" target="_blank" />